 Designated uses are the desirable uses that surface waters should support such as swimming (i.e., primary contact recreation) and fishing (i.e., aquatic life).
-As discussed in Section 2.2, State statute (RSA 485-A:8) is somewhat general with regards to designated uses for New Hampshire surface waters.
-Further review and interpretation of the regulations (Env-Wq 1700), however, reveals that the general uses can be expanded and refined to include the seven specific designated uses shown in Table 3-4.
-Each of these designated uses, with the exception of wildlife, were assessed for this reporting cycle.
+Env-Wq 1702.17 of the state's surface water quality regulations (Env-Wq 1700) includes the designated uses for New Hampshire surface waters.
+As shown in Table 3-4, there are six designated uses in Env-Wq 1707.17.
+Each of these designated uses, with the exception of wildlife, was assessed for this reporting cycle.
 An assessment methodology for wildlife has not yet been developed but will be included in future assessments.
+Because they have different assessment indicators, the designated use of "Swimming and Other Recreation In and On the Water," was individually assessed for "Primary Contact Recreation (i.e. swimming)" and for "Secondary Contact Recreation (i.e. boating)."